Close Icon

 Holiday let business rates and council tax are two distinct forms of local taxation in the UK.
 They apply to different types of properties and circumstances.

-• These rates apply to properties that are used for commercial purposes, specifically for providing short-term accommodation to paying guests.
+• Business rates apply to properties that are used for commercial purposes.
+In this case, it’s for providing short-term accommodation to paying guests.

 • Council tax is a local taxation system used in the UK on domestic properties.

-• If your holiday let does not qualify for holiday home business rates, then you will be required to pay council tax.
+• If your holiday let does not qualify for holiday home business rates, then you will be required to pay council tax on it as a second home.

-• The amount you pay depends on the value of your property and its location.
-Some councils may charge premiums of 200% to 300% for holiday lets.
+• The amount you pay depends on the value of your property and your local council’s policy.

 Find out how much council tax you need to pay by going to the Gov website.